bdusell/nondeterministic-stack-rnn/README.md

 should run both Python and Bash scripts with Poetry, because the Bash scripts might call out to Python scripts.

+All scripts under `scripts/` should be run with the top-level directory as the current working directory.

 ## Running Experiments

 The [`experiments`](experiments) directory contains scripts for reproducing